OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-30.md

 ‘This is what the Sovereign Lord declares:

-> “I will bring an end to the multitudes of Egypt
+> “I will bring an end to the Egyptian multitude
-> through Nebuchadnezzar king of Babylon.
+> and I will use Nebuchadnezzar, king of Babylon's, hand.

 ## Ezekiel 30:11